The Names of the Twelve Tribes of

 The banner of Joseph

-city of Egypt
+showed the city of Egypt

 represented here